- one, recreation and,

-Of course, by the end of the war the gun industry had grown so much that maintaining that market share through private purchase to replace the large government contracts it was going to lose become paramount in their plans.
+Of course, by the end of the war the gun industry had grown so much that maintaining that market share through private purchase to replace the large government contracts it was going to lose became paramount in their plans.
 Guns and rifles were produced for protection against Indians and outlaws in the West and against gangs formed by and against immigrants in the urban centers of the East.
-It became the goal of the gun industry to promote the idea of self protection and continuing conflicts between various groups in order to keep gun sales growing.
-And the government still bought weapons, of course.
-Weapons for the Indian Wars, smaller wars for expansion in the Pacific that culminated against the Spanish Empire, and for protection of borders and for the use of various police agencies throughout the country.
+It became the goal of the gun industry to promote the idea of self protection anid continuing conflicts between various groups in order to keep gun sales growing.
+And the government still bought weapons, of course: weapons for the Indian Wars, smaller wars for expansion in the Pacific that culminated against the Spanish Empire, and for protection of borders and for the use of various police agencies throughout the country.

-It's only a small step in logic to combine the two reasons of recreation and self protection to rationalize owning not just squirrel rifles and shotguns but military style weapons whose only purpose is to kill other human beings and create mayhem on a scale that threatens the security of local and state governments.
-These are clearly offensive weapons designed for war and insurrection.
-The nature of these weapons pose a direct threat to the national government since they can be used effectively in military styled attacks against a civilian target in order to cause mayhem and disorder.
-It is the government's responsibility to protect its citizens from attack, to maintain order and to preserve a social system that benefits all and not just a few.
+Clearly, these offensive weapons designed for war and insurrection are literally toys to many on the Radical Right, who belive they are reincarnations of America's true heroes of the Revolution fighting for Independence, or the crusaders of the Confederacy fighting to be further an evil lifestyle masquerading as self-determination.
+But the nature of these weapons pose a direct threat to local, State, and the national government since they can be used effectively in military styled attacks against civilian targets in order to cause mayhem and disorder.
+It is the government's responsibility to protect its citizens from any attack, to maintain order and to preserve a social system that benefits all and not just a few.
 Therefore, a ban on military style weapons protects not only the public welfare but is also a prudent defense against insurrection.
-And if any doubt that insurrection and rebellion do not pose a threat remember that this country was torn apart in civil war in the mid 19th century, and its effects still linger in bigotry and racism throughout the nation.
-Weapons control is imperative to preserving our national integrity and furthering public safety.

 The rationale that the 2nd Amendment protects an imagined right of the people to kill other people and throw parts of the country into chaos is now what underlies the belief that ownership of all weapons should be protected by the Constitution and any use of those weapons is justified, no matter the consequences to security, other peoples' liberties, and social order.
 Its reductio ad absurdum justifies every negative consequence in the pursuit of one right.